Dynamsoft/barcode-reader-javascript-samples/1.hello-world/4.read-video-react/README.md

 ### Create and edit the `VideoDecode` component

 * Create `VideoDecode.tsx` and `VideoDecode.css` under "/src/components/VideoDecode/".
-The `VideoDecode` component uses `BarcodeScanner` class of the library to help decode barcodes via camera.
+The `VideoDecode` component uses `BarcodeScanner` class of the library to decode barcodes via camera.

 * In `VideoDecode.tsx`, add code for initializing and destroying the `BarcodeScanner` instance.